-Our pick of the biggest and best UK Art Competitions 2017 with dates, deadlines, prizes, previous winners and entry fee info…
+Our pick of the biggest and best UK Art Competitions 2019-2020 with dates, deadlines, prizes, categories and entry fees…

-Art competitions aren’t for everyone.
+Art competitions are not for everyone.
 Hockney once quipped that ‘you wouldn’t call Picasso an award-winning artist, would you?’
 Art awards neither make good artists nor confirm bad ones.
-What they do attest is that a selection of judges like your work – and, if the art gods are smiling, hand over a hefty cheque to prove it.
+What they do attest is that a selection of judges like the work – and, if the art gods are smiling, hand over a hefty cheque to prove it.

-If you can afford the entry fees and maintain zen-like tranquillity if your work doesn’t make the cut then you’re in as good a place as any to enter these UK art competitions.
-If your work does get selected then an exciting exhibition awaits and you can secretly practice that astonished winner’s acceptance speech.
+If you can afford the entry fees and maintain a zen-like tranquillity if your work doesn’t make the cut then you’re all set enter these UK art competitions.
+If your work does get selected then an exciting exhibition awaits and you can practice that astonished winner’s acceptance speech.
 Fingers crossed…

 Competitions are listed in chronological order by submission deadline date.